Government Law College, Churchgate

 No, it is not possible to enter the LLB programme offered by GLC Mumbai unless one takes the MHCET Law exam.
 As a matter of fact, admission to the three-year LLB course conducted at the GLC in Mumbai strictly depends on the score of MHCET law.
 To get admission in LLB, candidates are eligible only if they obtain an aggregate of at least 50% in Class 12 from a recognised board.
 The score of MHCET Law is mandatory for admission to the LLB course.
 The direct application for LLB is not available at GLC Mumbai until and unless a candidate clears the MHCET Law exam.

-Q: What is the eligibility to apply for LLB course at GLC Mumbai?
+Q: What is the fee for LLB programme at GLC Mumbai?

 A: